samuelweiler/bulk-rr/README.md

    (raw Wire format).
 Stage two "write" evaluations MUST be performed prior to returning generated replacement answers.
-Since logic to perform a stage two evaluation is already a requirement for DNS nameservers it may be easier for implementors to perform just stage two evaluations.
+Since logic to perform a stage two evaluation is already a requirement for DNS nameservers it may be easier for implementers to perform just stage two evaluations.
 Stage-two-only evaluation may be also preferred for performance purposes and is acceptable behavior.
 Any stage two evaluation errors MUST be processed as if the record did not exist